cameronneylon/barcelona-declaration-website/content/conference_2026_berlin.md

 <hr class="small">
 {{< /rawhtml >}}

 📌 Please save the date.
-More details will follow soon.
+More information about participation and registration will follow soon.